aklump/check-pages/documentation/source/deep--variables.md

       is: ${title}
 ```

-**Note: Interpolation will only occur if the variable is set.** That means that in the following example, the second assert will assert against the literal value `${other}`.
+**Note: Interpolation will only occur if the variable exists.** That means that in the following example, the second assert will assert against the literal value `${other}`.

 ```yaml
 -